Permafrost/Tundra/SERVICES.md

 ### tundra.pipeline:log

-Writes the current pipeline to the server log.
+Writes the current pipeline to the server log as a minified [JSON] string, prefixed with the invoking user and call stack.

 #### Inputs:

 * `$level` is the logging level used when writing the pipeline contents to the server log.

 ---